I love oysters. Particularly, grilled oysters! But I almost never have them at home. It’s just too much work opening the shells.

-I love oysters.
-But I almost never have them at home.
-It’s just too much work opening the shells, and I’ve sliced up my fingers multiple times trying to replicate the process that the experts at the oyster bar make look easy.
+I’ve sliced up my fingers multiple times trying to replicate the process that the experts at the oyster bar make look easy.
+I never bothered to invest in a full oyster shucking kit including protective gloves.

 These grilled oysters are delicious, easy, and are best eaten piping hot from the grill, with a side of bread to soak up the delicious sauce!